 Interest rate risk

 The primary principle of interest risk management is to differentiate interest risk management implemented mainly through derivative instruments from funding.
 The selected benchmark portfolio reflects the target interest risk profile of the debt, which at the chosen risk level is intended to minimise the anticipated borrowing cost in the long term.
-The function of portfolio management is to control the interest risk of the actual debt within risk limits set relative to the benchmark portfolio.
+The aim of the State Treasury’s portfolio management is to control the interest risk of the actual debt within risk limits set relative to the benchmark portfolio.
 Divergence through active measures from the benchmark portfolio interest risk position is based on a market view aimed at achieving a better financial result than that of the benchmark portfolio.

 Exchange rate risk

 Exchange rate risk stems from the economic loss caused by exchange rate changes.
 The central government takes no exchange rate risk in its new debt management operations.
 Foreign exchange rate risk is eliminated by using derivatives.
 Thus, the total central government debt is euro-denominated on an after-swap basis.